danidemi/cheatsheets/docker/docker_cheat_sheet.md

 		* including your dockerized app in it
 		* share the image
 		* create a container in prod from the same image

+* Docker Platform is made up by
+	* Docker Engine
+		* a portable
+		* lightweight
+		* runtime
+	* Packaging Tool
+	* Docker Hub
+		* a cloud service for
+			* sharing Images of dockerized applications
+			* automating workflows

 * Run on
 	* Modern Linux